Departure from our pilgrim hostel, the Gasthof Post in Frankenmarkt. To our surprise and great joy we received visits from friends.

 ... and wander past pretty farms.
 The dog in the distance turned out to be harmless.

-Here still another beautiful wooden house in Schwaigern.
+Here is another beautiful wooden house in Schwaigern.
 In the distance we can already see the forest we will soon enter.

 In the Langholz forest we discover a Lindenthal Jakobsweg plaque.